 Pietermaritzburg comprises a very contemporary mix: the city is home to students attending the numerous private schools in the area, a large Zulu community and a sizeable Indian population.
 Pietermaritzburg is a reasonable base from which to tackle the Midlands Meander and is also within spitting distance of the Drakensberg.

-Billed as the heritage city, and KZN’s administrative and legislative capital, Pietermaritzburg and its grand historic buildings hark back to an age of pith helmets and midday martinis.
-While many buildings have been converted into museums, much of the CBD has, sadly, lost its gloss, especially in the past few years.
-This is partly due to the dire state of the local government coffers (at the time of research, the city had been placed under administration).
+Billed as a heritage city, and KZN’s administrative and legislative capital, Pietermaritzburg and its grand historic buildings around City Hall hark back to an age of pith helmets and midday martinis.
+While many buildings have been converted into museums, much of the CBD has, sadly, lost its gloss.
+This is partly due to the dire state of the local-government coffers.
 Elsewhere, the inner suburbs – plus Hilton, a suburb 9km northwest of the city centre – are green, leafy and pretty.